 And if the pain you feel coincides with breast tenderness, spotting, or a clear, egg-white type discharge—which Dr. Nathan says are tell-tale signs you’re in the ovulation phase of your cycle—odds are you’re experiencing ovulation pain.

-If ovulation pain is a sudden new surprise in your life (yay), changing birth control methods may be to blame.
+If mittelschmerz pain is a sudden new surprise in your life (yay), changing birth control methods may be to blame.
 The Paragard IUD, for example, doesn’t interfere with ovulation to prevent pregnancy (the copper-coated device instead interferes with sperm movement, making it hard for them to reach an egg), so it likely won’t help much for ovulation pain.
-Dr. Minikin adds that the progesterone-coated Mirena (a hormonal IUD option) likely won’t improve ovulation pain symptoms either because while it can help make periods lighter (or disappear altogether), a person is technically still ovulating on this form of BC.
+Dr. Minikin adds that the progesterone-coated Mirena (a hormonal IUD option) likely won’t improve ovulation pain symptoms either because while it can help make periods lighter (or disappear altogether), a person is technically still ovulating on this form of birth control.

 How to deal with pain during ovulation

 If your abdominal pain is mild during your menstrual cycle, Dr. Nathan says that there’s likely nothing to worry about.
 A heating pad or over-the-counter pain meds will usually help to relieve them.
 And again, the pain should only last for a few days tops.